callumrollo/callumrollo.github.io/content/articles/reading_list.md

 ### Academics' websites I enjoy

-In my experience, the more poorly formatted the website, the better the quality of ideas.
+The more poorly formatted the website, the better the quality of ideas.

 [matt.might.net](matt.might.net)